Contact us whenever you need it!

 What Types of Conservatorship Exist?

-There are two main types of Conservatorship that exist.
+There are two main types of conservatorships.
 They are probate conservatorship and LPS conservatorship.

-1. Probate conservatorship is the most common form of authority granted across the United States.
-Conservators under this system are appointed by the conservatee’s state of residence and can apply either for short or long term durations, depending on the judge’s verdict.
+Probate conservatorship is the most common form of authority granted across the United States.
+They can be general or limited conservatorships.
+Conservators under this system are appointed by the conservatee’s state of residence and can apply either for short or long-term durations, depending on the judge’s verdict.

-2. LPS or Lanterman-Petris-Short Act Probate’s however only apply in California.
-It must be renewed by the conservator on an intermittent basis rather than continuing indefinitely.
+LPS or Lanterman-Petris-Short Act is a type of probate that only applies in California for individuals undergoing involuntary treatment for mental health issues.
+It must be renewed by the conservator on an intermittent basis rather than continuing indefinitely [2].

 What Are the Responsibilities of a Conservator?